-where $\tau$ is defined as in (\ref{eqn:rot}).
-This system describes the effect of the orientation controller on the robot in the absence of any other torques.
+The dynamical system defined in (\ref{eqn:dynsys}), with $\tau$ is defined as in (\ref{eqn:rot}), describes the effect of the orientation controller on the robot in the absence of any other torques.
 Define the stance-frame moment of inertia $M(R) = R^T I_B R$, where $I_B$ denotes the diagonal matrix that expresses the robot's inertia tensor in the body frame.
 Consider the total energy function $\eta:\ TSO(3) \to \mathbb{R}$ defined as

 where $\omega$ is the robot's angular velocity in the stance frame.
 This function is a Lasalle function for the system defined in (\ref{eqn:dynsys}) \cite{LaSalle}, \cite{khalil2002nonlinear}.
 To see this, first note that $\eta(R,\omega) \geq 0$, since $\Phi(R) \geq 0$ and $M$ is symmetric positive definite.
 Examining $\dot{\eta}(R,\omega)$,